ClaudeAlves/RES_labo_SMTP/README.md

     ```

 4. You must have at least three victims for the application to function.
 Indeed the victims are separated in randomly selected groups of three or more.
-5. Write a list of prank messages in a similar fashion, but separated by `==`:
+5. Write a list of prank messages in a similar fashion (with mail subjects on the first line), but separated by `==`:

     ```
+    The Room
     Oh, hi Mark.
     ==
+    Google
     Hello,
     This is Google Assistant writing.
     May I ask you a few questions?
 Don't worry, nothing too personal!